Busivid/cordova-plugin-library-helper/README.md

 Change Log
 ==========
+27/04/2016 - Added the ability to get video thumbnails and duration for Android.

 22/10/2015 - Added the ability to get video thumbnails and duration.

 26/11/2014 - Converted plugin to use cordova 3.x+